avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

   * Optionally, connect a terminal program (like TeraTerm) to one of the two COM ports which is named "USB Serial".
 Use defaults for 115200 baud: 8 bits, 1 stop bit, no flow control or parity.
 Firmware logs will be available on that COM port.
-  * The MSD should appear as a new removable drive some time aft32-bit device supporter the board boots up.
+  * The MSD should appear as a new removable drive some time after the board boots up.

 ## Programming the Firmware